ooke/lesskey/README.md

 This is usefull, if your need f.e. login to your server from a PC, which you do not trust (internet caffee f.e.).
 You could use LesS/KEY on your smartphone to generate the one time password and type it on this PC.
-Also if some body logs the keyboard, this password is usable only one single time.
+Even if some body logs the keyboard, this password is usable only one single time and you have already used it, so it is useless to an later attacker.

 # Hierarchical passwords

 It is possible to use multiple master passwords in a hierarhical way:

-1. Type a `seed` name for the master password
+1. Type a `id` name for the master password

 1. Type your mastermaster password in `secret` field

 1. Click on `generate` and on `switch`

-1. Type the name of page you need the password for in `seed`
+1. Type the name of page you need the password for in `id`

 1. Click on `generate` and use it as usual